Derek1086/expense-app/README.md

 # Expense App
 ## Description
-Expense App is an app built with React.js to help manage your month-to-month expenses
+Expense App is an app built with React.js to help manage your month-to-month expenses Doesn't save your data, so a refresh will begin from scratch
 ## [View Here](https://react-practice-9e728.web.app/)

 ## How To Use